 This advisory announces vulnerabilities in the following Jenkins deliverables:

 Users with Job/Configure permission could specify a relative path escaping the base directory in the file name portion of a file parameter definition.
-This path would be used to store the uploaded file on the Jenkins master, resulting in an arbitrary file write vulnerability.
+This path would be used to store the uploaded file on the Jenkins controller, resulting in an arbitrary file write vulnerability.

 File parameters that escape the base directory are no longer accepted and the build will fail.